Kantara Monastery: History

 The monastery ceased to exist until probably the middle of the 17th century when Archbishop Nikiforos built a new monastery as it is testified by the icon of Panagia Kantariotissa painted by icon painter Leontion in that period.
-Later Archbishop Chrysanthos completely rebuilt the church and its surrounding buildings in 1773.
-Abbott Makarios commissioned in 1783 icon painter Laurentios to paint the icons of the 'Iconostasis'.
+Later, Archbishop Chrysanthos completely rebuilt the church and its surrounding buildings in 1773.
+In 1783 Abbott Makarios commissioned Laurentios to paint the icons of the 'Iconostasis'.
 The monastery at this period thrived, it had 14 monks and sizable property in land and animals.
 It belonged to the diocese of the archbishopric.

 It seems that the monastery declined by the mid-19th century and was finally abandoned, save a hermit called Symeon late in the 19th century.
 It was visited by George Jeffery in the 1910s describing it as a small monotholos church surrounded by monastic buildings.

 Early in the 20th century, the monastic property was rented out to villagers, and minor repairs were made, including a bell tower.
-In 1925 a number of Famagustan families managed to buy land from the Monastery and with the help of the British District Commissioner, established a small mountain resort.
+In 1925 a number of Famagustan families bought land from the monastery and with the help of the British District Commissioner, established a small mountain resort.
 Hence the church of the monastery became a 'parish church', celebrating every 15 August Our Lady's Assumption, as well as, on 19 May, the thirteen monks martyrdom.

 On August 14, 1974 the Turkish Army captured Kantara.
-Soon all the Icons were taken by smugglers and all furniture and fittings disappeared.
-It was fortunate that Church Commissioner P. Ctorides had previously taken photos of each one of the church icons for people to remember, and perhaps one day some might be recovered.
+Soon all the icons were taken by smugglers and all furniture and fittings disappeared.
+Church Commissioner P. Ctorides had previously taken photos of each of the church icons.
 The church building now is in need of urgent repairs.